keldnorman/powercrypt/README.md

 # powercrypt
-# Powershell function to Encrypt / decrypt with AES
+# Powershell function to Encrypt / Decrypt a text with AES

 Powershell function to encrypt or decrypt a text just by calling the function with a password.